dbic/handbook/CONTRIBUTING.md

 appear in the [changelog](src/CHANGES.md).

 Use one of the following prefixes in the title of your pull request:
-  - `[ENH]` - enhancement of the specification that adds a new feature or support for a new data type
+  - `[ENH]` - enhancement of the handbook that adds a new feature or support for a new data type
   - `[FIX]` - fix of a typo or language clarification
-  - `[INFRA]` - changes to the infrastructure automating the specification release (for example building HTML docs etc.)
+  - `[INFRA]` - changes to the infrastructure automating the handbook release (for example building HTML docs etc.)
   - `[MISC]` - everything else including changes to the file listing contributors